-One in six Americans 12 (possible in in 6) and older has genital herpes.
-There are more individuals in the U.S. living with genital herpes than with any other STI; this is because person who acquire a herpes infection remain infected for life.
-It is caused by 2 main types of herpes simplex virus:
+One in six Americans, 12 and older, has genital herpes.
+There are more individuals in the U.S. living with genital herpes than with any other STI; this is because a person who acquires a herpes infection remains infected for life.
+It is caused by two main types of herpes simplex viruses:

-HSV-1 - primary infection mostly in childhood causing oral herpes or cold sores.
+HSV-1 - primary infection usually in childhood causing oral herpes or cold sores.

 Most people infected with HSV-2 are not aware of their infection.
 If signs and symptoms occur during the outbreaks, they can be quite pronounced.
 The first outbreak usually occurs within two weeks after the virus is transmitted, and the sores typically heal within two to four weeks.